Bivariate Distribution Regression with Application to Insurance Data: Introduction

-Next, our method can be applied to discrete, continuous or mixed distribution outcomes and flexibly accommodate their dependencies.
-One of the popular strategies to characterize the intrinsic dependency among outcome variables is the copula method \citep[see][]{cherubini2004copula, zimmer2006using,shi2018pair}.
+Next, our method can be applied to discrete, continuous, or mixed distribution outcomes and flexibly accommodate their dependencies.
+One of the popular strategies to construct the multivariate distributions conditional on covariates is the copula regression models \citep[see][]{ shi2018pair}.
+The flexibility of copula models mainly lies in the possibility of specifying the marginals and the dependency among outcome variables separately.
 The theoretical foundation for the application of copulas is Sklar's theorem, which guarantees the uniqueness of the copula function for continuous outcome variables.
 In the presence of discrete or mixed distribution outcomes, however, the copula function is not unique.
 To address this issue, \cite{yang2020nonparametric} study nonparametric estimation of copulas for discrete outcomes.
-For multivariate mixed outcomes, \citet{YangLu2020NCEf} proposes a nonparametric estimator of copulas with the marginal specification based on standard parametric mixed distribution.
+For multivariate mixed outcomes, \cite{YangLu2020NCEf} proposes a nonparametric estimator of copulas with the marginal specification based on standard parametric mixed distribution.
 This specification implies the proportion of zeros in the mixed variables plays a key role in the finite sample performance of the estimator.
 Our proposed method can serve as an alternative approach in these circumstances.
-Another specification for modeling dependence is to incorporate unobserved latent factors \citep[see][]{ChibSiddhartha2001MCMC, GurmuShiferaw2012FBCD}, yet this approach implies intractable likelihood that depends on approximation via simulation or polynomial expansion techniques.

-Third, our approach is easy to implement and computationally fast, even when the number of covariates is moderately large.
-In fact, one can use standard statistical software to implement our approach by fitting parametric binary regressions locally over the space of outcome variables.
-In those local models, parameters can be considered as ``pseudo-parameters", which extract local information of distributions of interest, and can be estimated at the parametric rate under certain regularity conditions \citep[see][]{White1982}.
+Third, our approach is easy to implement and computationally fast among the class of semiparametric and nonparametric methods, even when the number of covariates is moderately large.
+In fact, one can use standard statistical software to implement our approach by fitting only two sets of parametric binary regressions locally over the space of outcome variables.
+In those local models, parameters can be considered as ``pseudo-parameters", which extract local information of distributions of interest and can be estimated at the parametric rate under certain regularity conditions \citep[see][]{White1982}.
 We provide the limiting distribution of our estimator, while the limit process depends on unknown nuisance parameters.
-To circumvent the issue of nonpivotal limit processes, we consider the exchangeable bootstrap \citep{praestgaard1993Exchangeably} and show its validity, extending the result of \citet{chernozhukov2013inference}.
+To circumvent the issue of nonpivotal limit processes, we consider the exchangeable bootstrap \citep{praestgaard1993Exchangeably} and show its validity, extending the result of \cite{chernozhukov2013inference}.